Hate crime legislation in Croatia

 the perpetrator shall be sentenced to imprisonment for a term of at least five years.

 Art.
-324 Paragraph 2 Provoking Riots
+324 Para 2 - Provoking Riots

-(1) Whoever participates in a crowd that by the use of violence against other persons or property, or threats of committing violence is jeopardising public order, or whoever incites the crowd to violence
+(1) Whoever participates in a crowd that, by the use of violence against other persons or property, or threats of committing violence is jeopardising public order, or whoever incites the crowd to violence

 shall be sentenced to imprisonment for a term of up to three years.

-(2) If the criminal offence referred to in paragraph 1 of this Article is committed out of hatred, against a great many persons, by the use of weapons or dangerous instruments, or the life or limb of another person is thereby put at risk, or considerable pecuniary damage is thereby caused,
+(2) If the criminal offence referred to in paragraph 1 of this Article is committed out of hatred, against a great many persons, by the use of weapons or dangerous instruments, or the life or limb of another person is thereby put at risk, or considerable pecuniary damage is thereby caused, the perpetrator shall be sentenced to imprisonment for a term of between six months and five years.

 (3) The perpetrator referred to in paragraph 1 or 2 of this Article who moves away at the request of an official person before he/she himself/herself commits violence shall not be sentenced for the criminal offences referred to in paragraphs 1 and 2 of this Article.

 Art.
-325 - Public incitement to violence and hatred.
+325 - Public incitement to violence and hatred

 (1) Whoever in print, through radio, television, computer system or network, at a public gathering or in some other way publicly incites to or makes available to the public tracts, pictures or other material instigating violence or hatred directed against a group of persons or a member of such a group on account of their race, religion, national or ethnic origin, language, descent, colour, gender, sexual orientation, gender identity, disability or any other characteristics shall be punished by imprisonment not exceeding three years.